 The previous strategy (2013-2016) took a human rights approach to ensure that high quality, person centred care is provided from diagnosis to end of life.
 The strategy had 17 commitments and acknowledges that different approaches are needed to ensure everyone receives a timely, accurate diagnosis of dementia and post diagnostic support.

 The first strategy (2010-2013) focused on improving the quality of dementia services through more timely diagnosis and better care and treatment.

-Dementia and Equality evidence paper
+Dementia and Equality research

 We are part of the National Advisory Group on Dementia and Equality.
 Together we published the report ‘Dementia and Equality: meeting the challenge in Scotland’.
 This explores the evidence on equalities and dementia and practice within Scotland.
 The report offers suggested recommendations to assist in reducing inequalities for people living with dementia and their families.
 The current national dementia strategy states we will support implementation of the report’s recommendations